Estimated reading time: 11 minutes.

 1. Anyone that strives to be intellectually honest ought to actively fight against confirmation bias (the tendency to search for, interpret, or prioritize information in a way that confirms one’s beliefs).
 If you haven’t carefully read and considered the reasoning of those who disagree with you, then you have no business making strong, confident statements on the subject.

 2. Anyone that strives to be morally good ought not demonize people who have a differing view.
 The people who disagree with you may well be wrong, biased, foolish, or blind to the facts, but they probably don’t disagree with you because they’re evil.
 People are complicated, and our reasons for believing things are complicated.

 My encouragement to you, the reader: Fight against confirmation bias.
-Start reading the smartest people on the opposite side of an issue than you, and be slow to post a story on Facebook when you don’t know when you don’t understand why people disagree.
+Start reading the smartest people on the opposite side of an issue than you, and be slow to post a story on Facebook when you don’t understand why people disagree.
 If you’re conservative, and you think people disagree about a story like this because they’re just evil baby-killing monsters, think again.
 If you’re liberal, and you think people disagree about a story like this because they’re just stupid religious zealots, think again.
 If you dig a little deeper, you’ll find that people and their views are more complicated than that.
 And if you aren’t afraid of the truth, you shouldn’t be hesitant about looking for it.

 Please tweet this article!

 - Confirmation bias leads to closed-mindedness and often false beliefs. – @JoshBrahm

 - Pro-Choice Redditor Models Honest Reasoning by Exposing Media Bias Over Feticide Story